-Wallbridge currently has four drill rigs operating on the Property with over 32,000 total metres drilled so far in 2019 and the program is on track to complete approximately 60,000 to 70,000 metres by the end of the year.
-Three rigs (two surface, one underground) are active on exploration drilling, doing large-spaced stepouts to define the footprint of the Fenelon Gold System and one underground drill rig is working on resource drilling, testing the Naga Viper, Cayenne and Tabasco zones near the existing mine workings.
+Wallbridge currently has five drill rigs operating on the property and the program is on track to complete approximately 70,000 to 80,000 metres by the end of the year.
+Four rigs (three surface, one underground) are active on exploration drilling, doing large-spaced step-outs to define the footprint of the Fenelon gold system and one underground drill rig is working on resource drilling, testing the Main Gabbro zones near the existing mine workings.